DeNA/mobilize-server/README.md

 Mobilize-Server
 ============

-Mobilize-Server includes deployment scripts and scheduling via whenever.
+Mobilize-Server includes deployment scripts via Capistrano and scheduling via whenever.
 * Deploy your selected mobilize configuration and modules to your server

 Table Of Contents